defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/120-bot-detection.md

 ### What are bots?

 Bots are usually headless browsers that visit links in email and analyze them for threats.
 This includes looking for logins, especially popular ones that are not on the correct domain.
-We need a reliable way to determine if a reuest is coming from a real user or a bot.
+We need a reliable way to determine if a request is coming from a real user or a bot.

 ### How can we detect bots?